webcomics-general/pastebin/main.md

 Updates: Every few days

 [**Ninety Nine Righteous Men**](https://tapas.io/series/99RM/info)\
-A trio of literal jesus-fags enter a hate/lust triangle when one of them gets possessed by the devil.
+A trio of literal jesus-freaks enter a hate/lust triangle when one of them gets possessed by the devil.
 Update: The story is complete.
 Alt Links: [Paid Versions](http://ninetyninerighteousmen.webcomic.ws/)